 “My dad was born in London,” daughter Julie Sands said, “but when WWII started, and London was being bombed, my grandparents moved the family out to a little village called Chobham and rented a house there.
 My dad always had happy memories to share about living there.
 Being that young, of course, you don’t remember a war going on.
 He had many relatives nearby, so there was a lot of love around.
 My granddad kept going into London to work, of course, and when my dad was probably six, the war was over, and they moved back to London.
 It was all very practical.”

-Sands studied engineering at the University of London, and went on to graduate school at Cranfield University, in Yorkshire.
+Sands studied degree in engineering at the University of London, and went on to graduate school at Cranfield University, in Yorkshire.
 To get through school, he got a side job clearing trays at a hospital, where he fell in love with an irritated superior.

 “He was always late for work, and my mom was always yelling at him about it,” Julie said with a laugh.
 “So they started dating.”
 Because trains were so expensive, and Sands preferred adventure, their time together was often spent on his motorbike.
 “My mom is from Kilkenny, Ireland, so they would take trips to visit her family—which takes several hours and a ferry ride—but they would ride his motorbike even through the miserable Irish rain.”